waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - WARP: Map transition.

 # Suicune Quest (Crystal)
-- Objective: Capture Suicune at Tin Tower 1F.
+- Objective: Trigger final sighting on Route 36.
 - Prerequisites: Sightings at Burned Tower, Cianwood, Route 42 (Done).
-- Current Step: Trigger final sighting on Route 36.
-Starting Turn 17135.
-- Trigger Hypothesis: Approach intersection near National Park entrance (18, 9) or Sudowoodo spot (35, 9) from the North or East.
+- Current Step: Approach intersection near Sudowoodo spot (35, 9) from the North or East.
-- Status: At (40, 9).
-Approaching intersection (35, 9) from the East to trigger sighting.
-Starting Turn 17159.
+- Status: At (26, 0).
+Sighting not triggered from West or East approach.
+Plan to approach from the North (Route 37).
 - Tin Tower Battle: Suicune Lv40.
 Does not flee.
 Use Hypnosis (XENON).

 # Sage Lore (Tin Tower 1F)